isb-cgc/readthedocs/docs/source/sections/webapp/program_data_upload.rst

 Public Programs
 ###############

 Selecting **Public Program** from the **PROGRAMS** menu dropdown displays the **Programs** screen, **PUBLIC PROGRAMS** tab.
-This screen displays details about the three public programs (TCGA, CCLE and TARGET) currently available in the Web App.
+This screen displays details about the public programs (TCGA, CCLE, TARGET and BEATAML) currently available in the Web App.
 It displays the number of projects, the ownership and the last date each program was updated.

 Clicking the + adjacent to each program will display a list of all projects in the program, and their last updated dates.